technologiestiftung/baumblick-frontend/README.md

 The content of TreeWatch can be customized.
 You can edit it in the following locations:

- - The images for the slides are located under: `/images/home-slider/`
+ - The images for the slides are located under: `/images/home-slider/`.
- - The text for the slides and the alternative text for the images is located in `/locales/de/common.json`
+ - The text for the slides and the alternative text for the images is located in `/locales/de/common.json`.
- - The index of the available stories is located under `/pages/stories/index.tsx`
+ - The index of the available stories is located under `/pages/stories/index.tsx`.
+The path parameter should point to a valid file name, for example `/stories/my-file-name`.
- - The text for the expert articles "stories" can be edited in the individual files located under `/pages/stories`
+ - The text for the expert articles "stories" can be edited in the individual files located under `/pages/stories`.
+The file format is MDX a superset of Markdown.
+It can be edited with a markdown editor.

 ## Page analytics